espinoj/childrenOfTheUMLS/README.md

 # childrenOfTheUMLS

-Use the UMLS API to retrieve "NB" relations of a starting CUI.
+Use the UMLS API to retrieve "RB" relations of a starting CUI.

 Usage:
 ```